-- History (18 credit hours) – provides a study into the past with course areas such as world cultures, history of war, world geography, etc. Students must choose three of four 200 level courses and three of four 300 level courses listed in the academic catalog.
+- History (18 credit hours) – provides a study into the past with course areas such as world cultures, history of war, and world geography.

 - Organizational Leadership (18 credit hours) – provides individuals with the skills they need to join the next generation of global leaders by using foundational skills and applying personal and professional knowledge in core leadership competencies.

-- Psychology (18 credit hours) – helps students understand the operation of behavior and mental processes of organisms, appreciate psychology as a discipline, a science and a profession.
-Students must take Intro to Psychology, Lifespan Development and 12 hours of Psychology electives.
-Nine of the 12 credits of electives must be at the 300 level, and should be selected in conversation with a member of the Psychology faculty and the student’s major advisor to ensure the student’s educational objectives are met.
+- Psychology (18 credit hours) – helps students understand the operation of behavior and mental processes of organisms, and appreciate psychology as a discipline, a science and a profession.

 - Regional Studies in Appalachia (18 credit hours) – provides students an opportunity to study local culture in an interdisciplinary way with courses spanning from English to Social Sciences to Business.

 - Sport Business (18 credit hours) – blends business and sport management courses into a minor designed to help students succeed in the sport industry.
-Students select from courses such as sport law, facility/event management, sport media/information, coaching theory, etc.
+Students select from courses such as sport law, facility/event management, sport media/information, and coaching theory.